 When we are seeking to hear from the Lord, we must make sure that it’s His voice we are hearing and not our own thoughts or someone else’s ideas.

 - God’s voice is always consistent with His Word.
-Any message must agree with what the Lord has already said in the Scriptures.
+Any message must agree with what the Lord has already said in Scripture.

 - His voice is quiet.
 God speaks to our hearts through His Holy Spirit in an inaudible but compelling way.

 - The Lord speaks clearly.
 If we’ll tune our hearts to Him by setting aside time to read His Word and listen for His Spirit to speak, He will give us clear guidance.

 - Sometimes He gives us a sense of restlessness.
 Perhaps we have already planned a course of action but then develop an uneasy feeling about it.
 If we’ll pray and ask God for specific guidance, He might lead us in an unexpected direction.